rosschapman/internetross/blog.md

 Sigh.
 The deleterious effect of gatekeeping.
 Like is there some insecurity at play here for the author that requires he front his meisterness?

 Though what if...I wonder if the author actually intended to describe injectable factory as *simple* by Hickey's definition?
-Like, requiring less effort to "repurpose, substitute, move, combine, extend", and less coupled ("interleaved").
+As in, requiring less effort to "repurpose, substitute, move, combine, extend", and less coupled ("interleaved").
 The root of the word is *one fold, braid, or twist*.
 That does seem to be accomplished in the design.
 Nevertheless, I can't get over the heavy connotation of reader culpability and capability implied in the (weak) qualification of "pretty simple."
 Language is weird.

 I'm thinking it's probably best to avoid "simple" and "easy" in technical writing.
 Let's not fuzzy match.